-A number of strains of genetically altered mice from outside the facility were brought into the mouse housing area after microbiological cleaning using in vitro fertilization-embryo transfer techniques (11 transgenic lines), and stored using cryopreservation (23 transgenic lines).
-The frozen eggs of 1 mice line were taken out of the facility.
+A number of strains of genetically altered mice from outside the facility were brought into this area after microbiological cleaning using in vitro fertilization-embryo transfer techniques (9 transgenic lines), and stored using cryopreservation (41 transgenic lines).
+The frozen eggs of 32 mice lines were taken out of the facility.